deanrgilbert-ux/vpnproject/README.md

 # VPN Project
 VPN implementation in Python for Linux (and potentially other Unix-like operating systems).

+Please see the [user documentation PDF](user_documentation.pdf) for a more detailed overview on the VPN and benchmarking.

 ### Running the VPN
 Enter the desired directory (i.e. `./RSA`, `./QUIC` or `./X25519`).
 ```shell